DevZest/RDO.Net/src/Docs/articles/get_started.md

 Supported Visual Studio:

 * Visual Studio 2017, All Editions, Versions 15.3 or higher
-* Visual Studio 2019, All Editions
+* Visual Studio 2019, All Editions and Versions

 ## RDO.Tools Activation